 I loved BioShock and BioShock 2, and I wanted to love Infinite, but it just didn’t work for me.

 I played Burial at Sea, but this article addresses Infinite because a game should stand on its own merit and not need an expansion to fix or explain its failings.
 I will talk about Burial at Sea at the end.

 Crappy game design

 Shooting dominates Infinite, when you’re not busy looting garbage cans for money, cash registers for cotton candy, and robots for oranges.
-Sure, there’s shooting in BioShock and Fallout 4, even in Dishonored, and those are all games I enjoyed.
+Sure, there’s shooting in BioShock and Fallout 4, even in Dishonored, and those are games I enjoyed.
 So what’s the difference?

 The only Booker line I liked showed up somewhere around the middle of the game.
-He said, “Sometimes there’s precious need of folks like Daisy Fitzroy… Cause of folks like me.”
+He says, “Sometimes there’s precious need of folks like Daisy Fitzroy… Cause of folks like me.”
 When I heard that, I thought, wow, that shows self-awareness and an awareness of what’s going on around him, and there’s a sense of morality in what he said.
 It made me hope that he would eventually develop a personality, and maybe even get with the Vox and fight the good fight.

-There are moral choices in the previous BioShock games — save or harvest the Little Sisters, spare or kill key characters — and those moments not only affect the outcome of the stories and the actions of other characters, they allowed us to bond with the protagonists, to truly become the main character.
+There are moral choices in the previous BioShock games — save or harvest the Little Sisters, spare or kill key characters — and those moments not only affect the outcome of the stories and the actions of other characters, they allow us to bond with the protagonists, to truly become the main character.

 A muddled mess of a plot

 In BioShock & BioShock 2, characters, environments, audio recordings, weapons, level design, all serve the story.
 But in Infinite… I can’t even figure out what the story is.